Community and Social Health Cluster in Montréal-Nord

 - _ Develop ways of working and co-creating since many organizations (public, parapublic and community-based) are choosing to join forces here.

-- _ Deploy strategies and tools to clarify needs; gain a more in-depth understanding of the reality in the field and the needs and expectations of so-called “ghost” clients and clarify the social impact targeted.
+- _ Deploy strategies and tools to clarify needs; gain a more in-depth understanding of the reality in the field and the needs and expectations of populations who do not avail themselves of services and clarify the social impact targeted.

 - _ Move on to the service design stage to concretely define the project and propose different service scenarios that will be prototyped and tested in real conditions by the people concerned.